 Rebecca Solnit: A Field Guide to Getting Lost

-I had once read how our fascination with staring out to sea is linked to death, due to being confronted with the vast emptiness that exists at the edge of land, and not being able to see beyond the horizon.
-With this in mind, I walked from Whitstable on the East coast to St Ives on the West coast.
-As I walked along England’s southern shoreline, I tried to capture simple moments that seemed to bear some kind of greater, existential relevance.
+I set out to walk the south coast of England from Whitstable on the East coast to St Ives on the West coast.
+I had once read how our fascination with staring out to sea is linked to death, due to one being confronted with the vast emptiness that exists at the edge of land, and with not being able to see beyond the horizon.
+With this in mind, as I walked along the shoreline I tried to capture simple moments that seemed to bear some kind of greater, existential relevance.